-- Number of Awards: Sixty-eight fellowships are awarded annually.
+- Number of Scholarships: Sixty-eight fellowships are awarded annually.

 - Nationality: Applicants who are enrolled in PhD programs in the United States, regardless of citizenship

-- The award can be taken in USA or Abroad
+- Scholarship can be taken in USA or Abroad

 - Eligible Countries: Applicants who are enrolled in PhD programs in the United States, regardless of citizenship are eligible for these fellowships.